 Top Tip: Low porosity hair gets easily weighed down, so clarifying is important.
 To avoid your hair feeling stripped and straw-like, always do a deep conditioning treatment after a clarifying or chelating shampoo!

 Still top of my chelating shampoo favourites is Bumble & Bumble Sunday Shampoo.
 It’s not curly girl approved, it’s loaded with sulfates, but its necessary, read the post to find out why.
 Unlike many chelating shampoos, it doesn’t contain silicones.
 A new find, and my favourite clarifying shampoo is Bounce Curl Enzyme Gentle Clarifying Shampoo.
 This is the most moisturising, clarifying shampoo I’ve tried.
 Unlike a chelating shampoo, it’s gentle enough for regular use.
 Honourable mentions for Kinky Curly Come Clean and MopTop Detox Shampoo.
+All of these products are available in my Amazon Shop.

 A favourite for another year running, I’ve been using this on and off since I started my curly girl journey in May 2017.
 Matrix Biolage Hydra Source Conditioner aka GVP Conditioning Balm in the U.S. This product is amazing, especially if you’re hair needs moisture.
 Less is more, you only need the tiniest amount!